ColumPaget/almanac/README.md

 ```

 example: almanac.lua -add "dental appointment" -start "2020/01/23"

+##TIME FORMATS

+almanac accepts the following date/time formats:

+HH:MM:SS              -  6 digit time, date is 'today'
+YYYYMMDD              -  8 digit date, e.g. 19890101
+YY?MM?DD              -  6 digit date with any separator character OTHER THAN ':' (so ? can be anything, e.g. 89/01/01)
+YYYY?MM?DD            -  8 digit date with any separator character (so ? can be anything, e.g. 1989:01:01)
+YYYYMMDDTHHMM         -  8 digit date with time e.g. 19890101T11:40:00
+YYYYMMDDTHHMMSS       -  8 digit date with time e.g. 19890101T11:40:00
+YYYYMMDDTHHMMSSZ      -  8 digit date with time e.g. 19890101T11:40:00Z
+YYYY?MM?DDTHH?MM?SS   -  8 digit date with time e.g. 1989/01/01T11:40:00

+Currently the following *discouraged* formats are also supported.
+Almanac doesn't have locale support yet and these support UK/international date format

+DD?MM?YYYY          -  8 digit date with any separator character (so ? can be anything, e.g. 1989:01:01)
+DD>>MM?YYYYTHH?MM?SS   -  8 digit date with time e.g. 1989/01/01T11:40:00

 ## OUTPUT FORMATS
 the '-of' option can specify one of the following output formats: